-DeWalt says running the DCS573 Advantage saw on a 6 amp hr Flexvolt battery gives it up to 77% more power than using a 5 amp hr 20V battery.
-And in my testing I found that to be true.
+DeWalt says running the DCS573 Flexvolt Advantage saw on a 6 amp hr Flexvolt battery gives it up to 77% more power than using a 5 amp hr 20V battery.
+In my testing I found that to be true.

-I also found the Advantage is slower than the actual Flexvolt DCS578 on Flexvolt batteries, slower than the 6.5″ DCS565 on a 5amp 20V battery, and only as fast as the 6.5″ on a 6amp Flexvolt battery.
-See them side by side in this review.
+I also found the Advantage is slower than the actual Flexvolt DCS578, slower than the 6.5″ DCS565 on a 5amp 20V battery, and only as fast as the 6.5″ on a 6amp Flexvolt battery.
+Check out my Youtube review to see what I mean.

 So what do I think the DCS573 Advantage saw?